hotwax/oms-documentation/hotwax/journeys/buy-online-pickup-in-store/bopis-pdp-experience.md

 ```

 ## Additioinal information:
 **Identifying In-Store Pickup Orders:**

-When customers add qualifying items for in-store pickup, the HotWax Commerce BOPIS PDP App on Shopify adds a line item property indicating the pickup store location and reservation expiration date/time.
+When customers add qualifying items for in-store pickup, HotWax OMS will require the order to have the line item property `_pickupstore` prefilled with the pickup store location.

+Note: The line item property can be added  by the merchant development team.

 **Order Download Process:**